jimjonesbr/wmss/README.md

 ```

 #### Melody
+**Parameter**: `melody`

-Selects records containing a specific melody (a sequence of notes or phrases) encoded using the [Plaine & Easie musical notation](https://www.iaml.info/plaine-easie-code#toc-4) (PEA).
-For instance, the value `8ABCDxDE`, which corresponds to the note sequence ...
+Selects records containing a specific a sequence of notes or phrases (not limited to *incipt*) throughout the database, encoded using the [Plaine & Easie musical notation](https://www.iaml.info/plaine-easie-code#toc-4) (PEA).
+For instance, the value `'8ABCDxDE`, which is going to be used throughout this section, corresponds to:

 ![melody_sample](https://github.com/jimjonesbr/wmss/blob/master/wmss/config/img/melody_sample.jpg)